Answers to frequently asked questions regarding dicamba use and label requirements.

 Only certified applicators may apply dicamba.
 Those working under the supervision of a certified applicator may

 How should records of dicamba applications be kept and how long should they be retained?

-The federal labels require 22 elements to be kept for every individual application.
+The federal label requires numerous elements to be kept for every individual application.
 Records must be generated within 72 hours after application and a record must be kept for every individual application.
 Although not required, each registrant has sample forms available that can be used for assistance in recordkeeping.
 US EPA requires record retention for 2 years.

 The INPC assists private and public landowners in protecting high quality natural areas and habitats of state-listed species through dedication or registration of such lands into the Illinois Nature Preserves System.
 These areas are afforded a high level of ecological protection pursuant to the Illinois Natural Areas Preservation Act.
 INPC site locations are available